All Episodes

 They've all seen misery.

-They've all oh my daddy spanked me.
+They've all, oh, my daddy spanked me.

-I can't tell you how many times growing up to the it's all it's all part of the formula.
+I can't tell you how many times when I was growing up to this.

 Be genuine.